Phenomenom05/QA/README.md

 Reports:

-Frontend Test Report: The frontend test results can be accessed in the frontenddevelopment/reports directory.
+Frontend Test Report: The frontend test results can be accessed in the frontenddevelopment/frontenddevelopment/reports directory.

-Backend Test Report: The backend test results can be accessed in the backend-test-automation/reports directory.
+Backend Test Report: The backend test results can be accessed in the backend-test-automation/backend-test-automation/coverage directory.

 Tools Used:

 WebDriverIO: For frontend web automation testing.

-Appium: For mobile test automation (if applicable).

 Jest: For backend API testing.

-Supertest: For additional API testing (if applicable).

 Postman: Used for manual API testing during development.